carlst99/DbgCensus/docs/src/rest/README.md

 Note that `DbgCensus.Rest` configures two [Polly](https://github.com/App-vNext/Polly) policies by default.
 These are:

 - Wait and Retry: Performs a jittered exponential backoff up to four times when a query fails.
-- Circuit Breaker: Puts a hold on all queries for 30 seconds if five query attempts fail consecutively.
+- Circuit Breaker: Throws an exception on any queries made in a 15sec window, after having four queries fail consecutively.

 ## Setup